iUwej/Remote-Logger-Server/README.md

 # Remote-Logger-Server
-A  remote logger server.Provides endpoints for pushing and retrieving logs by remote clients
+A  remote logging server.Provides endpoints for pushing and retrieving logs by remote clients